 Each of us has some strengths and weaknesses.
-To find a good answer to this particular question, you should understand which strengths are the most relevant for social work, and which weaknesses are not essential for this job field.
+Choose your strengths that are the relevant for social work, and weaknesses that won’t hinder your efforts in your daily job.

 - Good communication skills

 - Understanding for the problems and needs of the target group